numba/numba/docs/source/extending/overloading-guide.rst

     def breakfast(a, x):
         ham.set_to_x(a, x)

-And when you go to profile it, you find yourself pleasently surprised:
+And when you go to profile it, you find yourself pleasantly surprised:

 .. code:: pycon